2 products

 Formation of citrulline:

 - Citrulline is primarily produced in the urea cycle , which occurs in the liver .
-This process converts ammonia, a toxic byproduct of metabolism, into urea, which is then eliminated through the kidneys.
+This process converts ammonia, a toxic byproduct of metabolism, into urea, which is then eliminated by the kidneys.

 - Citrulline plays an important role in the conversion of L-arginine to nitric oxide (NO) .